Kirby, Texas: History

 Kirby was founded as an agricultural community by German immigrants in the early 1900s.
 Its name derived from the Kirby yard of the Southern Pacific Railroad that crossed through the town.
-In 1920 the population was around 18 people, made up of mostly farmers.
-At this time German was a commonly spoken language.
+In 1920, the population was around 18 people, made up of mostly farmers.
+At this time, German was a commonly spoken language.

 In the 1950s, the composition of the city shifted from mostly agricultural to military as individuals settled in homes to commute to work at Randolph AFB.
 The population grew to 600 at this point, and German was less commonly spoken.
-In 1955 the city was incorporated.
+In 1955, the city was incorporated.
 A two-year-long drought began in 1957, which ultimately caused many farm failures.
 Unable to make a profit, the farmers decided to sell their land to the city.
 Homes and roads were constructed on the purchased land, and the city was further transformed into the suburban area it is today.

 Hobo festival

-Because of the presence of the railroad and the influx of drifters, Kirby received the nickname "the Hobo capital of Texas."
+Because of the presence of the railroad and the influx of drifters, Kirby received the nickname the "Hobo Capital of Texas."
 Officials discovered this fact in 2007 and planned for a "Hobo festival."

 The city held its first annual "hobo festival" during the first weekend of May 2008, including a "hobo parade" through the streets and the crowning of a hobo King and Queen.
 Through the years, musical acts such as Wade Hayes and Darrell McCall performed at the event.
-It continued annually until 2019, when officials cancelled it due to some residents' dislike of the term "hobo."
+It continued annually until 2019, when officials cancelled it due to some residents' dislike of the term "hobo".
 Other residents have vowed to bring back the festival in the future.
 The state of the festival has become a political issue in the city.

 Government

 Kirby is characterized as a "home rule" city as permitted under Texas law.
 The city can govern itself, and mandate ordinances and actions as long as they do not infringe on state or federal law.
-The government is set up by the 1988 City Charter that calls for a legislative body of six members (City Council) and a Mayor that heads the legislative body and represents the city.
-The current mayor is Lisa Pierce.
+The government is set up by the 1988 City Charter that calls for a legislative body of six members (city council) and a mayor that heads the legislative body and represents the city.
+The current mayor is Janeshia Grider.
 The charter also identifies a city manager to be directed by the council, and accountable for the operation of the city.